wizzard0/t348-loader/README.md

 ### Browsers (ESM only)

-1. Add the following to your `HTML`:
+1. Add the following to your HTML:

 ```html
 <head>